MIbnEKhalid/Quiz-Game-Cpp-CLI/README.md

 # Purpose:

 The primary purpose of this project is to demonstrate how basic C++ concepts can be effectively utilized to develop a fully functional quiz game.
 By exploring the codebase, learners can gain insights into how to structure and implement a project in C++, reinforcing their understanding of the language's core principles.

+## License

+This project is licensed under the WTFPL - see the [LICENSE](LICENSE) file for details.

+## Contact

+For questions or contributions, please contact Muhammad Bin Khalid at [mbktechstudio.com/Support](https://mbktechstudio.com/Support/?Project=Quiz-Game-Cpp-CLI), [support@mbktechstudio.com](mailto:support@mbktechstudio.com) or [chmuhammadbinkhalid28.com](mailto:chmuhammadbinkhalid28.com).